Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Problem Formulation and Preliminaries

 \subsection{On Differential Privacy}

-We use the notion of $\epsilon$-DP for continuous bit streams \cite{dwork2010differential}, which has recently been applied to distributed optimization (see \cite{Huang15} as well as our own work \cite{wang2022tailoring}).
-To enable $\epsilon$-DP, we use the Laplace noise mechanism, i.e., we add Laplace noise to all shared messages.
-For a constant $\nu>0$, we use ${\rm Lap}(\nu)$ to denote a Laplace distribution of a scalar random variable with the probability density function $x\mapsto\frac{1}{2\nu}e^{-\frac{|x|}{\nu}}$.
-One can verify that ${\rm Lap}(\nu)$'s mean is zero and its variance is $2\nu^2$.
-Inspired by the formulation of distributed optimization in \cite{Huang15}, to facilitate DP analysis, we represent the game $\mathcal{P}$ in (\ref{eq:formulation}) by three parameters ($K, \mathcal{J}, L$), where $K$ defined in (\ref{eq:global_feasible_set}) is the domain of decision variables, $ \mathcal{J} \triangleq\{ J_1,\,\cdots,J_m\}$, and $ L$ is the inter-player interaction weight matrix $L$.
-Then we define adjacency between two games as follows:
+We use the notion of $\epsilon$-DP for continuous bit streams \cite{dwork2010differential}, which has recently been applied to distributed optimization (see \cite{Huang15} as well as our own work \cite{wang2023tailoring}).
+To enable $\epsilon$-DP, we add Laplace noise to all shared messages.
+For a constant $\nu>0$, we use ${\rm Lap}(\nu)$ to denote a Laplace distribution of a scalar random variable with the probability density function $x\mapsto\frac{1}{2\nu}e^{-\frac{|x|}{\nu}}$. ${\rm Lap}(\nu)$'s mean is zero and its variance is $2\nu^2$.
+To facilitate DP analysis, we represent the game $\mathcal{P}$ in (\ref{eq:formulation}) by three parameters ($K, \mathcal{J}, L$), where $K$ defined in (\ref{eq:global_feasible_set}) is the domain of decision variables, $ \mathcal{J} \triangleq\{ J_1,\,\cdots,J_m\}$, and $ L$ is the weight matrix.
+Then we define adjacent games as follows: